Technical Expertise

 Price: $17 - $90/month

-• Access to Captivate Growth Labs (where to get feedback from other podcasters, learn more about the industry, and ask questions)
+• Access to Captivate Growth Labs: Get feedback from other podcasters, learn more about the industry, and ask questions

 8. Transistor

-Transistor is also a distribution platform that’s a little on the pricier side.
-The platform does offer some good features for podcasters and supports a high number of listeners per month so it’s easy for independent podcasters to fit into the cheapest package.
+Since 2018, Transistor has grown to serve 26,000 podcasts of all different types.
+This podcast hosting platform offers good features for indie podcasters, small businesses, and enterprise companies alike.
+Their plans also support a high number of listeners per month, so it’s easy for independent podcasters to fit into the cheapest package.

 Price: $19 - $199+/month

-Transistor does not offer any free packages but they do have a 14-day free trial if you wanted to test out their platform to see if it’s right for you.
+Transistor does not offer any free packages but they do have a 14-day free trial if you want to test out their platform to see if it’s right for you.

-• Riverside.fm, MailChimp, Hubspot, Drip, and many more integrations;
+• Robust integrations: Including Riverside.fm, MailChimp, Hubspot, and Drip

 9. Megaphone

-Megaphone by Spotify (previously Whooshkaa) is a podcast distribution platform that is in the more expensive range and geared toward professional podcasters and enterprise publishers/agecnies.
-We recommend looking into some of the alternative options that we’ve listed if you’re just getting into podcasting or are a hobbyist podcaster.
+Megaphone by Spotify is a highly exclusive podcast hosting platform geared toward professional podcasters and enterprise publishers/networks with over 20,000 downloads per episode.
+We recommend looking into some of the alternative options that we’ve listed if you’re just getting into podcasting.

-• Access to the Megaphone API and Metrics Export Service;
+• Enterprise-specific features: Technical Account Manager, 24/7 support, access to the Megaphone API and Metrics Export Service, and more

-Now owned by Spotify, Anchor is a podcasting platform that has made waves over the last few years.
+Spotify for Podcasters (formally Anchor) is a podcasting platform that has made waves over the last few years.
 They offer tools to create as well as distribute your podcast.
-If you’re just wanting to test out podcasting as an individual, Anchor can be a great free resource but if you’re a brand or a more seasoned podcaster, we recommend checking out some of the other distribution platforms we’ve listed.
+If you’re just wanting to test out podcasting, this can be a great free resource but if you’re a brand or a more seasoned podcaster, we recommend checking out some of the other distribution platforms we’ve listed.
+That’s because while Spotify for Podcasters does offer some great features, it just doesn’t match up to some of the others out there that require payment for their services.

 Price: Free

-Anchor is completely free to use -- there’s no cost to create or distribute your podcast.
-Their mission is to support creators free of charge, so that anyone that wants a podcast can have one.
+Spotify for Podcasters is completely free to use -- there’s no cost to create or distribute your podcast.
+Their mission is to support creators free of charge so that anyone that wants a podcast can have one.

-• Listener analytics such as episode drop-off, location, demographics, listening platform, and more;
+• Listener analytics: Including episode drop-off, location, demographics, listening platform, and more

-• Listener support (an option for listeners to donate to your series).
+• Listener support: Provides listeners the option to donate to your series

 11. Spreaker